-The need of fabricating the best EMI shielding material motivated researchers to work in a direction to take advantage from polymers rather than metals.
-As metals have high density, heavy weight and receptive of corrosion make them unsuitable as EMI shields [61].
-In EMI shielding intrinsically conductive polymers (ICP's) matrices gained more attention because of their lightweight, easy processing and capability to transform their conductivity more efficiently [62].
+The need of fabricating the best EMI shielding material motivated researchers to take advantage from polymers rather than metals.
+Metals have high density, heavy in weight and receptive of corrosion, making them unsuitable as EMI shields [61].
+In EMI shielding, intrinsically conductive polymers (ICP's) matrices gained more attention because of their light-weight, easy processing and capability to transform their conductivity more efficiently [62].
 Such polymers are preferred to make conducting composite by adding conducting fillers that would facilitate strongly to reduce the seam inside the shield [12].
 Polymer matrix composites are very advantageous in EMI, because of their good electrical conductivity and less density.
 The properties of composite material are dependent on the nature and processibility of the polymer matrix.
-The non-conducting polymers such as polyvinyl alcohol (PVA), polyvinylidene fluoride (PVDF), polylactic acid (PLA), polyurethanes (PU), polyaniline (PANI), polyethyleneImine (PEI), poly (o-toluidine) etc. can be made conductive by doping the conducting fillers [14].
-The filler might be metallic nanoparticles, metal nanowires, graphene, graphene oxide, carbon nanotubes (CNT's), carbon fibers (CF), graphene nanoparticles graphite and so on added to fabricate lightweight and efficient polymer nanocomposite for EMI shielding based applications [14, 47, 59, 63, 64].
+The non-conducting polymers such as polyvinyl alcohol (PVA), polyvinylidene fluoride (PVDF), polylactic acid (PLA), polyurethanes (PU), polyaniline (PANI), polyethyleneImine (PEI) and poly (o-toluidine) can be made conductive by doping the conducting fillers [14].
+The filler might be metallic nanoparticles, metal nanowires, graphene, graphene oxide, carbon nanotubes (CNT's), carbon fibres (CF) or graphene nanoparticles graphite, added to fabricate lightweight and efficient polymer nanocomposite for EMI shielding based applications [14, 47, 59, 63, 64].
 Despite of this, naturally ICP's are electrically good conductors and vastly used in EMI.
-Frequently used polymers for EMI involve poly aniline (PANI), poly vinyldine fluoride (PVDF), polypyrrole (PPy) [14].
+Frequently used polymers for EMI involved poly aniline (PANI), poly vinyldine fluoride (PVDF) and polypyrrole (PPy) [14].

-ICP's major property like easy tenability with other materials as compared to the metal and carbon-based material make them outstanding participant for EMI shielding application.
-Also, the shielding phenomenon of ICP's is both reflection and absorption based in comparison of metals and carbon materials that showed superior reflection mechanism.
-The intrinsic conductivity of these polymers in the region of microwave and radio wave (100MHz- 20GHz) also make them favorable for EMI.
-The review on the so far existing shielding material conveyed that a single/unadulterated material does not contain all properties that are obvious for shielding mechanism.
-These properties involve thickness, wide absorption band, volume, tunable electric and EM characteristics with excellent environmental and thermal stability.
-So, lot of effort has been done by the researcher in this regard to take maximum benefit from the properties of polymer matrix by adding organic/inorganic fillers as a guest or insulating polymer as a guest depending on the type of polymer nanocomposite [10, 51, 53, 60, 65].
+ICP's major property like easy tenability with other materials as compared to the metal and carbon-based material make them an outstanding participant for EMI shielding application.
+Also, the shielding phenomenon of ICP's is both reflection and absorption compared to metals and carbon materials that showed superior reflection mechanism.
+The intrinsic conductivity of these polymers in the region of microwave and radio wave (100MHz- 20GHz) also make them favourable for EMI.
+Review on the existing shielding material conveyed that a single / unadulterated material does not contain all properties that are obvious for shielding mechanism.
+These properties involve thickness, wide absorption band, volume, tuneable electric and EM characteristics with excellent environmental and thermal stability.
+So, a lot of effort has been done by researchers in this regard to take maximum benefit from the properties of polymer matrix by adding organic / inorganic fillers or insulating polymer as a guest depending on the type of polymer nanocomposite [10, 51, 53, 60, 65].